kotiyalanurag/kotiyalanurag/README.md

-# About me
+# 👋🏻 About me

-<p>I am a full-time master student at RWTH Aachen University in Germany where I study computer science.
-I am currently working on my master thesis at CAISA Lab
-which is situated in Bonn, Germany.
-I am interested in data science, machine learning, vision and natural language processing tasks.</p>
+<p>Hi there!
+I'm a full-time master's student at RWTH Aachen University, where I study Computer Science.
+Currently, I'm working on my thesis at CAISA Lab which is situated in Bonn, Germany.

+My interests span across data science, machine learning, computer vision, and natural language processing.
+I'm passionate about leveraging new technologies to solve real-world problems and am always eager to learn and explore new things in the field.

+Feel free to check out my projects and you can reach out to me on kotiyalanurag at gmail.</p>

-# 🛠 Primary Tech Stack
+# 🛠 Tech stack

 ### Programming Languages